What is Special Journal in Accounting?

 Special Journals are all accounting journals in an organization except the general journal where all the transactions of the similar transactions are recorded at a place in an organized form that helps the accountants and the bookkeepers of the company to keep the track of all the different business activities in a proper manner.

-Top 6 Types of Special Journals in Accounting
+Top 6 Types

 #1 – Purchases Journal